Fear, Anxiety, Aggression

 You’ll be supported between lessons.

-If your dog’s behavior includes a bite history and has been going on for several months or longer, we will need more sessions and practice to make a significant and lasting improvement.
+If your dog’s behavior includes a bite history and has been going on for many months or years, we will need more sessions and more practice, at the dog’s pace, to make significant and lasting improvement.

 Other issues?